10444102/IMAD5111-Assignment-2/README.md

 # IMAD5111-Assignment-2 Christopher Prinsloo.
 Please note that the project is in a zip file due to the fact that Github does not allow me to submit a project this large, and I have tried almost everything to scale it down, but I was still unsuccesfull.
-Below the report I attached images showing the problem.

 1. Introduction
 The Tamagotchi App is a delightful virtual pet application designed to bring joy and entertainment to users of all ages.
 Similar to the popular Talking Tom app, our Talkative Buddy features a cute and lovable character that responds to user interactions in amusing ways.